AldoSuba/docs.buf.build/docs/curl/usage.md

 ---
 id: usage
 title: Usage
+description: "Streamline Your API Workflow with Effortless cURL Usage - Learn How with Buf!"
 ---

 The `buf curl` command lets you invoke RPCs on a Connect, gRPC, or gRPC-Web server.
 This improves